-In 2018-2019, 512 schools offered a fire protection program of some type.
+In the 2018-2019 academic year, 512 schools offered some type of fire protection program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||2||0|

 |Doctor’s Degree (Other)||0||0|